What Is B2B Payment Processing? Definition, Methods & Trends

 Paper Checks

-Paper checks take longer to process.
+There are several reasons for the decrease in the use of paper checks.
+The main reason is that they take longer to process.
 First, checks usually need several approvers before they are issued.
 Second, they need to be snail-mailed, which can take two days to two weeks.
 Then, they must be approved.
 It takes two to five days for a paper check to clear the bank.
-However, businesses also use paper checks because they make an easy audit trail.
+However, some businesses continue to use them because they make an easy audit trail.

 According to NACHA, it costs about $1 to $2 to receive and process a check when accounting for manpower and other costs.
 Other payment methods can be cheaper, depending on the amount of the invoice.